davidjackson-uk/davidjackson-uk/README.md

 # Hello World!
 - 👋 Hi, I’m @davidjackson-uk, a management consultant and researcher based in the UK.
 - 👀 I’m interested in **coding for academic writing and analysis**, **coding for qualitative data analysis and organisation** and anything to do with manipulating and reporting complex data to inform people's management decisions.
-- 🌱 I’m currently learning Python, Linux server administration and using Markdown with Plandoc.
+- 🌱 I’m currently developing my Python skills, Linux server administration and using Markdown with Pandoc.
 I'm also spending a lot of time in vanilla Emacs, BASH scripting and various other bits and pieces.

 <!---
 davidjackson-uk/davidjackson-uk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.